schools-for-all

 A systems approach should be used to build and maintain MCAs at multiple levels across multiple sectors.
 Other criteria beyond the delivery of interventions should be used to evaluate MCAs.
 These include their contextual fit, implementation quality, system & organizational capacity, sustainability as an approach, integration within the core concerns of education systems and the effective use of systems science and organizational development strategies.

-This summary was first posted in June 2019.
+This summary was first posted in June 2019 and updated in 2022.
 It was revised and is now published as a "first edition".
-However, we encourage readers to submit comments or suggested edits by posting a comment on the Mini-blog & Discussion Page for this section.
+However, we encourage readers to submit comments or suggested edits by posting a comment below or on the Mini-blog & Discussion Page for this section.

 A systems approach should be used to build and maintain MCAs at multiple levels across multiple sectors.
 Other criteria beyond the delivery of interventions should be used to evaluate MCAs.
 These include their contextual fit, implementation quality, system & organizational capacity, sustainability as an approach, integration within the core concerns of education systems and the effective use of systems science and organizational development strategies.